 Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.

-• Diagnosis usually is based on the culture results of a sample of infected material and sometimes on an x-ray or computed tomography.
+Diagnosis usually is based on the culture results of a sample of infected material and on a computed tomography (CT) scan of the chest.

 (See also Overview of Fungal Infections.)

-Aspergilli are very common in the environment—indoors and out—and frequently occur in compost heaps, air vents, and airborne dust.
+Aspergilli are very common in the environment—indoors and out—and frequently are present in compost heaps, air vents, and airborne dust.
 These fungi are thus unavoidable.

 Usually, aspergillosis is caused by inhaling Aspergillus spores.
 Most people inhale these spores every day without being affected.
 But if the immune system is weak, infection is more likely because aspergillosis is an opportunistic fungal infection (one that takes advantage of a weakened immune system).
 The immune system may be weakened by the following:

-• Disorders that affect the immune system (including AIDS and some hereditary disorders)
+Disorders that affect the immune system (including advanced HIV infection [also called AIDS] and some hereditary disorders)

-• Medications such as corticosteroids (if high doses are taken for a long time), cancer chemotherapy, or medications used to prevent an organ transplant from being rejected
+Medications such as steroids (also sometimes called glucocorticoids or corticosteroids) (if high doses are taken for a long time), cancer chemotherapy, or medications used to prevent an organ transplant from being rejected

 Aspergillosis has several forms:

-• Pulmonary aspergillosis: Aspergillosis usually develops in open spaces in the body, such as cavities in the lungs caused by preexisting lung disorders.
-In the lungs, aspergillosis typically develops as a ball (aspergilloma) composed of a tangled mass of fungus fibers, blood clots, and white blood cells.
+Chronic pulmonary aspergillosis: Aspergillosis usually develops in open spaces in the body, such as cavities in the lungs caused by preexisting lung disorders.
+In the lungs, aspergillosis can develop as a ball (aspergilloma) composed of tangled fungus fibers, blood clots, and white blood cells.
 The fungus ball gradually enlarges, destroying lung tissue in the process, but usually does not spread to other areas.

 Symptoms of Aspergillosis

 A fungus ball in the lungs may cause no symptoms and may be discovered only when a chest x-ray is taken for other reasons.
-Or it may cause repeated coughing up of blood and, rarely, severe, even fatal bleeding.
+Or it may cause repeated coughing up of blood and, rarely, severe, even fatal respiratory failure.
+Other symptoms include cough, chest pain, and shortness of breath.

 Sinus aspergillosis

 Aspergillosis of the sinuses causes a feeling of congestion and sometimes pain, discharge, or bleeding from the nose.
 People may have fever, headache, and a runny nose.
 Sores may develop over the nose or sinuses, or on the gums or palate.
-People may also develop a blood clot (thrombosis) in the cavernous sinus (a large vein at the base of the skull).
+People who have a severe infection may also develop a blood clot (thrombosis) in the cavernous sinus (a large vein at the base of the skull).

 Invasive aspergillosis